strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ## Transfer data using the CLI tool <BetaBadge />

-:::strapi
+:::strapi Install the beta version
 `strapi transfer` is only available in the current beta version.
-To install the beta version run the following command in your terminal:
+To create a new project using the beta version, run the following command in your terminal:

 ```bash
 npx create-strapi-app@beta